RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: The MIND-2 Dual-System Model

 \subsection{MIND-2-VLM: Building a Brain-Inspired VLM}

 To enable high-level task reasoning from multimodal observations, we fine-tune a open-source vision-language model InternVL3-8B~\cite{zhu2025internvl3} on the \ours that maps robot-centric visual and proprioceptive inputs to structured semantic outputs.
 Each training sample is constructed as a single-turn instruction-following dialogue.
-The input prompt—serving as the ``human'' utterance—integrates three key components: \textbf{Multiview visual context}: Three \texttt{<image>} tokens representing synchronized front, left wrist, and right wrist camera views at the current timestep. \textbf{Task context}: An enumerated list of all subtasks in the episode (e.g., ``1.
+Figure~\ref{fig:rlvlm} illustrates how the collected dataset is used to fine-tune InternVL3-8B for robotic task understanding and planning.
+The input prompt which serves as the ``human'' utterance, integrates three key components: \textbf{Multiview visual context}: Three \texttt{<image>} tokens representing synchronized front, left wrist, and right wrist camera views at the current timestep. \textbf{Task context}: An enumerated list of all subtasks in the episode (e.g., ``1.
 Pick up the red block'', ``2.
 Place it into the bin''), derived from human or automatic temporal segmentation annotations. \textbf{Execution context}: Current robot state, including 7-DoF arm joint positions and chassis twist velocities; The previously inferred task index (or ``None'' for the initial frame), enabling rudimentary sequential awareness.

-The model's output—the ``assistant'' response—is supervised to be a deterministic string of the form:
+The model's output, which serves as the ``assistant'' response, is supervised to be a deterministic string of the form:

 where the ground-truth task index is obtained by locating the current frame within the annotated task segments, and the progress is linearly interpolated between the segment’s start and end frames as

 During fine-tuning, \texttt{InternVL3-8B} is trained end-to-end to minimize the cross-entropy loss over this textual output, conditioned on the multimodal input.
 The strict output format ensures that predictions are directly parseable by the downstream policy system This design transforms raw robot logs into a scalable source of language-conditioned supervision, enabling the slow reasoning module (MIND-2-VLM) to reliably interpret real-time observations within the context of long-horizon tasks.